 Taking a break from our hectic lives doesn’t always require burning our hard-earned annual leave or booking a pricey plane ticket to a faraway land.
 Try Pulau Ubin instead, a peaceful island so removed from the rest of Singapore, you’ll feel like you’re transported back in time to the kampung days.

-For more outdoor adventures, also check out:
+For more outdoor activities in Singapore, also check out:

 Photography by Alaric Sim.